 When planning the program of study, it is important to complete the subject matter that will be tested by the DAT (Dental Admissions Test) before actually taking the test.
 This material includes two semesters each of biology, general (inorganic) chemistry, organic chemistry, and college-level math.
-It is typical to take the DAT in the spring or summer following the junior year.
-To meet this timeline, the student should attempt to finish these courses by the end of the junior year.
+For students who are not taking a gap year, it is typical to take the MCAT in the late spring/early summer following the junior year.
+For those taking a gap year, it is typical to take it late spring or early summer of their graduation year.

 Selection of a Major

 The majority of students accepted into dental school receive a BS degree in a science field (especially biology and chemistry).
 However, there are a large number of students that pursue the B.A. or other B.S. degrees; a science major is not a prerequisite for dental school.
 Dental school admissions committees have no preference for any particular undergraduate major; what they are concerned with is how well you perform in your major and that you show good aptitude in the required basic science courses.

 Choose a major that you truly enjoy.
 If you are not successful in getting accepted to dental school, you will want a degree in a subject that you enjoy and that opens other career options for you after graduation.